-- The maximum requested funding for each experiment in this Call is set at: - 60k euro for Medium Experiments and - 100 k euro for Large Experiments - The budget covers the costs for: - \circ the experimenter including the costs for: - getting acquainted with the testbed - executing the experiment - reporting feedback about the federation framework - submitting the required documents - attending the required meetings (travel) - the Fed4FIRE+ partner(s) acting as Patron(s) including the costs for: - supporting the proposer during the preparation and execution of the experiment - specific adaptation of the testbed to run the experiment - providing feedback and quality-check on the submitted reports and materials by the experimenter. - The budget can be split in a flexible way between the experimenter and the Patron but the split needs to be provided and argumented in the proposal (with a max. total of €5000 for the patron(s)).
+- The maximum requested funding for each experiment in this Call is set at: - o 60k euro for Medium Experiments - The budget covers the costs for: - the experimenter including the costs for: - getting acquainted with the testbed - executing the experiment - reporting feedback about the federation framework - submitting the required documents - attending the required meetings (travel) - the Fed4FIRE+ partner(s) acting as Patron(s) including the costs for: - supporting the proposer during the preparation and execution of the experiment - specific adaptation of the testbed to run the experiment - providing feedback and quality-check on the submitted reports and materials by the experimenter. - The budget can be split in a flexible way between the experimenter and the Patron but the split needs to be provided and argumented in the proposal (with a max. total of €5 000 for the patron(s)).